Insights on Variance Estimation for Blocked and Matched Pairs Designs: Infinite Population Frameworks

 When blocks are of the same size, we can simplify the expression with $\frac{\nk^2}{n^2} = \frac{1}{K^2}$, which is no longer random.
 If we have all blocks of the same size, then we can rewrite $\varestsbs$ (Equation~\ref{eq:var_est_sb_same_size}) using sample inclusion indicators as

 and this is an unbiased estimator for $\text{var}(\tauestbk | \model_2)$.
 This is simply the variance of the estimated block effect in the sample. \cite{Imai2008} showed that this estimator is unbiased in this setting with an infinite population of matched pairs.
-See Supplementary Material~\ref{append:bias_var_est_sb_m_inf_strat} for the proof of this result extended to other small block types.
+See Supplementary Material~\ref{append:bias_var_est_sb_m_inf_strat} for the proof of this result extended to other small block types of equal size.

-Considering the case of strata of varying sizes makes things more complicated because the variable sizes induce a random number of units in each stratum and in total.
+Variance estimators when the strata vary in size are more complicated.
 In particular, under this framework there is a chance that there is only a single block of a given size, making the first variance estimator infeasible.
-To simplify, we could condition on the number of strata drawn of each possible strata size, assuming that there are multiple strata of the each size in the sample. \begin{corollary} In the conditioned case, assuming it is defined, $\varestsbm$ is an unbiased estimator for $\text{var}(\tauestbk | \model_2)$. \end{corollary} This result can be seen directly from the results in Supplementary Material~\ref{append:bias_var_est_sb_m_inf_strat}.
+If we condition on the number of strata drawn of each possible strata size, assuming that there are multiple strata of the each size in the sample, we obtain the following Corollary: \begin{corollary} In the conditioned case, assuming it is defined, $\varestsbm$ (Equation~\ref{eq:var_est_sb_m}) is an unbiased estimator for $\text{var}(\tauestbk | \model_2)$. \end{corollary} This result can be seen directly from the results in Supplementary Material~\ref{append:bias_var_est_sb_m_inf_strat}.

-Alternatively, if we are willing to assume that block size is independent of treatment effect, then we have the following more general result: \begin{theorem}[Unbiasedness of $\varestsbp$ given independence] In the case the random sampling of strata setting where block sizes are independent of block average treatment effects, $\varestsbp$ is an unbiased estimator for $\text{var}(\tauestbk | \model_2)$. \end{theorem} The proof is in Supplementary Materials~\ref{append:varsbp_rand_samp}.
-Alternatively, the RCT-YES R package \citep[][]{schochet_2016} estimator discussed in Supplementary Material~\ref{subsubsec:rct_yes_est} could be used.
+Alternatively, if we are willing to assume that block size is independent of treatment effect, then we have the following more general result: \begin{theorem}[Unbiasedness of $\varestsbp$ given independence] In the random sampling of strata setting where block sizes are independent of block average treatment effects, $\varestsbp$ (Equation~\ref{eq:var_est_sb_p}) is an unbiased estimator for $\text{var}(\tauestbk | \model_2)$, assuming no blocks have $n_k \geq n/2$. \end{theorem} The proof is in Supplementary Materials~\ref{append:varsbp_rand_samp}.